 Enterprises who use YubiKeys or Smartcards—forms of Personal Identity Verification (PIV)—to provide an added layer of authentication for Mac users can now take advantage of YubiKey and Smartcard support in end user messaging, functioning as an alternative to traditional password prompts.

 The integration of BeyondTrust Privilege Management for Windows with BeyondTrust’s enterprise credential vaulting solution, Password Safe, enables organizations to seamless solve for two challenging use cases, while unlocking many other synergies for customers.
 Here are two capabilities you can leverage when Privilege Management for Windows is used alongside Password Safe:

-For those Windows endpoints under Password Safe management that are not connected to the corporate network, Privilege Management for Windows introduces the ability to apply local account password rotations on behalf of Password Safe, via BeyondInsight.
+For Windows endpoints under Password Safe management that are not connected to the corporate network, Privilege Management for Windows introduces the ability to apply local account password rotations on behalf of Password Safe via BeyondInsight.

-This use case helps organizations continue to manage credentials on endpoints for users who are working from remote locations.
-Based on a configurable heartbeat, PMW will check in with Password Safe to identify any account passwords that require rotation, apply the change, and verify that the change was successful.
+This allows organizations to continue to manage credentials on endpoints for users who are working from remote locations.
+Based on a configurable heartbeat, Privilege Management for Windows will check in with Password Safe to identify any account passwords that require rotation, apply the change, and verify that the change was successful.